Site Logo

 The Special Student Allowance payment is of five-hundred euro (€500) per year payable for a maximum period of three (3) years, starting once the first year of post-secondary education is completed:

-• To parents and foster parents, as long as the eligible child/children continue to live with their custodial parents and continue with their post-secondary education; or
+• To parents and foster parents, or legal guardians as long as the eligible child/children continue to live with their custodial parents or legal guardians and continue with their post-secondary education; or

-• To students who qualify for this benefit and are living alone.
+• To students who qualify for this benefit and are living alone or an Institution.

 Eligibility

-• For parents and foster parents who have been ordinary Maltese residents for at least the past five (5) years, of children who are between sixteen (16) and nineteen (19) years but have not reached twenty (20) years at the start of the scholastic year and continue with their full-time education in Malta, whether receiving a stipend or not.
+• For parents and foster parents and legal guardians who have been ordinary Maltese residents for at least the past five (5) years, of children who are between sixteen (16) and twenty (20) years but have not reached twenty one (21) years at the start of the scholastic year and continue with their full-time education in Malta, whether receiving a stipend or not.

-• For students who are fostered by an Institution that is subsidised by the Government’s PSP Scheme, who have been ordinary Maltese residents for at least the last five (5) years, are between sixteen (16) and nineteen (19) years but have not reached twenty (20) years at the start of the scholastic year, and continue with their full-time education in Malta, whether receiving a stipend or not.
+• For students who are fostered by an Institution, who have been ordinary Maltese residents for at least the last five (5) years, are between sixteen (16) and twenty (20) years but have not reached twenty-one (21) years at the start of the scholastic year, and continue with their full-time education in Malta, whether receiving a stipend or not.

-• For students who are ordinary Maltese residents for the last five (5) years, living on their own, and are between sixteen (16) and nineteen (19) years but have not reached twenty (20) years at the start of the scholastic year, and continue with their full-time education in Malta, whether receiving a stipend or not.
+• For students who are ordinary Maltese residents for the last five (5) years, living on their own, and are between sixteen (16) and twenty (20) years but have not reached twenty-one (21) years at the start of the scholastic year, and continue with their full-time education in Malta, whether receiving a stipend or not.

 • The student must be attending a higher educational institution that is recognised by the Malta Further and Higher Education Authority (MFHEA).